 - Film and Digital Video Production

 - Television and Video Studio Production

 Level 6 QQI Award Film and Television Production (6M18534)

 This is a very practical course where the student will develop a personal portfolio of work; structured and produced to television and video industry standards.
-Students will use professional digital cameras, editing techniques and practice using Avid Media Composer software.
+Students will use professional digital cameras, and editing techniques and practice using Avid Media Composer software.
 This course includes field reporting techniques with group trips to record material for news packages.
-Past trips have included: Commissioner of Irish Lights, IMMA, The DLR Lexicon and Eirtakon.
+Past trips have included: Commissioner of Irish Lights, IMMA, The DLR Lexicon, and Eirtakon.

 Assessment techniques will be used to assess the knowledge and skills that students will have achieved on successful completion of modules:

 - Portfolio/Collection of Work